 All you need is 2 cups of organic, unsweetened shredded coconut and 4 cups of hot water.

 Blend the coconut and water on high until you have a thick and creamy liquid.
 (If there’s no room in your blender, you can do this in batches.)
 Strain the milk into your nut milk bag to remove the bits of coconut.
 A fine mesh colander and cheesecloth would do the same thing, but it is a fussier process.

 Flavor as you wish (pure vanilla or a pinch of cinnamon, perhaps!) and drink immediately or store in the refrigerator for up to 4 days.

-Save the coconut pulp to make into coconut flour.
-Just spread the pulp on a parchment lined baking sheet and bake on a very low heat (no higher than 170) for about 35 or 40 minutes.
+Save the coconut pulp to make it into coconut flour.
+Just spread the pulp on a parchment-lined baking sheet and bake on very low heat (no higher than 170) for about 35 or 40 minutes.
 You’ll know when it’s done when it’s completely dry.
 Grind it up in your food processor until it’s the consistency of coconut flour.

 To make almond milk

 For making almond milk, you need 1 cup of raw almonds and 4 cups of room temperature water (plus more water for soaking).

 Soak your almonds in water for 8 hours or overnight, and rinse the almonds before placing them in the blender with your 4 cups of fresh water.
 Blend on high until you have produced a milk.
 Strain through your nut milk bag, and store for up to 4 days in the fridge.

 Don’t discard the almond pulp.
 Try dehydrating it to make almond meal by following the same process as with the coconut pulp.
 This process will take about twice as long for the almond pulp as it did for the coconut.
 You can also use your almond pulp in smoothies or for Paleo granola, cookies, or muffins!

 So there you have it—inexpensive nut milk AND a coconut flour recipe too!
 You really can save a lot of money by making your own!